denyssheremet/Meta-Model-Training/features.md

 Milton Model Training 3 (Advanced):
 The user sees a statement, and multiple Milton patterns.
 He needs to apply all patterns to the statement.

+Intention Reframe Training:
+User sees a bad behaviour, needs to find the positive intent and basic human need behind it, and do an intent reframe based on it.

+Negotiation Model Training:
+Behaviour -> Chunk up to Positive Intention -> Chunk down to better Positive Intention.

+Alphabet Game Generator:
+An alphabet game chart gets automatically generated.

 Assumption Mastery Training:
 The user sees a statement, and needs to reformulate it as an assumption.